Part 2

 * * *

 “More than 2,000 known mounds dot the Indiana landscape, but a lot more have gone undetected because they can look like normal hills,” Mr. Owen said as he led the girls over a bridge toward the main field on that warm spring day.
-They’d broken off the tour with Tallulah after she pointed at the threatening sky, saying it meant her predecessors were still angry.
+They’d broken off the tour with Tallulah after she pointed at the threatening sky, saying it meant her predecessors were angry at them.
 He promised he’d tell them she said hi.

 Distant thunder rumbled as they reached a reconstructed wattle-and-daub palisade wall section.
 “This outer barrier once stood as tall as 15 feet, but that’s surely a conservative estimate,” Mr. Owen continued.

-“Maybe it’s because the Indians didn’t pay them,” said Thalia, a mousy Theater Club stagehand who secretly wanted to act but was too shy (although being African American, she was often begged to try … so the cast would appear diverse).
+“Maybe it’s because the Indians didn’t pay them,” said Thalia, a mousy Theater Club stagehand who secretly wanted to act but was too shy.

 “Didn’t pay whom?”
 Mr. Owen asked.